rick-r/marriage-figaro-norway/captions.md

 era meco la Susanna ...
 che in sua camera è andata.

     ...
-Changing costumes.
+Changing costumes!
 Susanna was with me.